Statewide Recreational Fishing Survey 2019-20

 Client: Queensland Department of Agriculture and Fisheries

-The Queensland Department of Agriculture and Fisheries has commissioned the Social Research Centre (a subsidiary of the Australian National University) to conduct the 2019/20 Statewide Recreational Fishing Survey.
+The Queensland Department of Agriculture and Fisheries has commissioned the Social Research Centre (a subsidiary of the Australian National University) to conduct Statewide recreational fishing survey 2019-20.
 The results of this important study will improve the Queensland government’s understanding of how many Queenslanders do and don’t fish and ensure Queensland’s fisheries are well managed into the future.
-Over 15,000 Queensland households will be contacted to complete an interview in the coming months.

 (Please click on the headings below to reveal further information.)